Harlinn/Harlinn.Windows/Readme/Build.md

 ## Command line for building the boost libraries
+After downloading the boost libraries, you need to build boost using the following commands:
 ```
+bootstrap

 b2 -j8 address-model=64 threading=multi variant=debug link=shared --build-type=complete cxxstd=latest cflags=/arch:AVX2 cflags=/fsanitize=address cflags=/sdl stage

 b2 -j8 address-model=64 threading=multi variant=release link=shared --build-type=complete cxxstd=latest cflags=/arch:AVX2 stage
 ```
+The first invocation of b2 performs a debug build of the boost libraries as dlls with the address sanitizer and sdl enabled, while the second performs a dll release build.

 ## Make sure x64 is selected in the *Solution Platforms* drop-down in Visual Studio
 Make sure you compile for x64 by selecting x64 from the solution platforms drop-down